tuum-tech/intori-agent-deploy/readme.md

-# Attention: This is a Template Repo
+# Intori Agent One Click Deploy

-Please fork this repository (or click the `Use this template` button) before attempting to use it to deploy Veramo.
+Please fork this repository (or click the `Use this template` button) before attempting to use it to deploy Intori Agent.
 This will allow you to maintain your agent and update it to the latest version as you wish.

-# Veramo Agent Deploy
+# Intori Agent Deploy

-**The official Veramo Docker agent is built from this this source.**

 ## Environment variables